For the Love of Nature: Making Waves with Regenerative Agriculture

 There’s little not to love about this big blue planet of ours, and at Rowdy Mermaid, we’re pretty much obsessed with all the goodness it grows.
-That’s why we’ve set the goal to become a fully regenerative functional beverage company and ride nature’s wave to a healthier future for all.

 Let's dig in to the details.

 “So, what is regenerative agriculture?” you ask as you scratch your head with one hand and hold one of our naturally immunity-boosting Adaptonics™ with the other.
 Good question.
 If you ask the experts at Regeneration International, they say: “Regenerative Agriculture” describes farming and grazing practices that, among other benefits, reverse climate change by rebuilding soil organic matter and restoring degraded soil biodiversity – resulting in both carbon drawdown and improving the water cycle.
 Uhhh, yeah.
 We want us some of that.

 Basically, regenerative agriculture is farming that works with the land, not against it.

 Regenerative ag (that’s what all the cool kids are calling it) promotes wellness for the planet.
 So, as we fill cans with our recipes for human wellness, we seek ingredients grown using these key practices:

 Cover crops and crop rotation are the kickers here.
 Cover crops are grown exclusively to protect the soil when it’s not being used for a harvest crop.
 They protect the soil from weather damage and erosion that strips it of its nutrients.
 Then there’s crop rotation (aka the practice of planting different types of crops in the same location).
 This allows certain types of plants to enrich the soil with nutrients that other types of plants need when they “move in.”